Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 After implementing the basic functionality, here are ideas for more advanced features:

+* Create a recommendation area called "For You" on user's homepage, which displays clubs based on user's interests.
 * Upload club data from the CSV version of the RIO spreadsheet.
 * Notify admins when club data changes, so they can review for appropriateness.
 * Provide “expiration date” for club listings (either one semester or one academic year).
 To retain a listing, the club admin or admin must login and click a “renew” button for the club to re-list it in the site.